 Fitness week is a fun theme to add to gross motor planning almost any time of the year.
 Personally, I really like the theme at the beginning of January when everyone is making their resolutions.
 Check out all of the other themes I like to include in January.
 The fitness theme really focuses on getting little bodies to move and possibly even track their movement for fun.

 Gross Motor Planning – Fitness Week

 It’s always fun to start fitness week off with a movement chart.
 (These are a free printable too!)
 This adds a little fun and accountability for the kids to track their fitness.
-It’s a really great time to work on basic gross motor movements such as jumping, single foot balance, squats, lunges etc… To add a little bit more fun to this it’s the perfect time to use the Active Movement Cards, Printables, and Charts (kids version or clip art version) and let the kids track what movements they have performed.
+It’s a really great time to work on basic gross motor movements such as jumping, single foot balance, squats, lunges etc… Pink Oatmeal has an awesome set of cards and printables that go perfect with this theme!

 Playing the Win It In A Minute gross motor style game is perfect during this week.
 Believe me, you work on your fitness when you have to perform these activities for an entire minute!